SOEN490-SportsApp/SportsApp/README.md

 # Project Setup and Build Guide

 This guide provides all the steps needed to set up, build, and run this project, including Docker containerization and Gradle configuration.
+It is important to note that this is the main setup for the backend.
+In order to setup the frontend, please consult the following [README.md](https://github.com/SOEN490-SportsApp/SportsApp/tree/chore/issue-137/read-me-setup-for-project/ClientApp#readme
+) to understand more about the Expo app.

 ## Prerequisites